yassinebourkha/MCQ_Generator_OpenAi_LangChain/README.md

 3. **Streamlit**: An open-source Python library used to create the web interface that allows users to upload files, choose parameters, and visualize generated MCQs.
 4. **Python**: Used for backend logic, API calls, and integrating OpenAI with LangChain for the question-generation process.

-## Setup and Installation

-Follow these steps to set up and run the project on your local machine: